Studies in English

 Lecture:

 Humoral immunity.
 Phases of B cell response.
-B cell populations.
+B cell population.

 Seminar: